nahlebn1k/task2postgre/README.md

-1. Create DB and table using `createbase.sql` script
+1. Create DB and table using `createbase.sql` script in SQL shell
 ```
 \ir createbase.sql
 ```